seppinho/pixyll/_posts/2015-08-25-docker-hadoop.md

 lsb_release -a
 {% endhighlight %}

-- Now, back on your local OS (type `exit` to close the Ubuntu container from before) create a new folder including an empty Dockerfile.
-The Dockerfile should include all necessary commands to build a new image.
-If you want to use e.g. my MRv1 [Dockerfile](https://github.com/seppinho/cdh5-hadoop-mrv1/blob/master/Dockerfile) you also have to copy the need to copy the  [conf](https://github.com/seppinho/cdh5-hadoop-mrv1) directory.
+Now, back on your local OS (type `exit` to close the Ubuntu container from before) create a new folder including an empty file named `Dockerfile`.
+The Dockerfile should include all necessary commands to build the new image.
+Have also a look at my Github [repository](https://github.com/seppinho/cdh5-hadoop-mrv1).
 {% highlight bash %}
 mkdir new-docker-image
-mkdir new-docker-image/conf
-# copy files as mentioned above
 cd new-docker-image
 touch Dockerfile
 edit Dockerfile
 {% endhighlight %}

 - When you are satisfied with your Dockerfile you are ready to build your first Docker image.
-Just execute the following commands in your local image directory.
+Just execute the following commands on your OS where the Dockerfile is located.
 Keep in mind that every time your Dockerfile has been changed, a rerun of the `build` command is required.
 {% highlight bash %}
 docker build --no-cache=false -t hadoop-image .
 docker run -i -t -p 50030:50030  hadoop-image